Broomfield Water Rates and Water License Fees, From 2023 - 2030

 City and County of Broomfield Answer: “Water tap and license fees correspond to development in Broomfield.
 The variance reflects the changes observed in the development sector over the past 18 months.
 Both residential and commercial development have seen a slow down due to fluctuation in the economic markets.
 Additionally, licenses fees and their associated revenues that were anticipated in 2023, were actually purchased in December 2022 by developers to avoid the rate increases effective January 1, 2023.” (emphasis added).

-To repeat just to make sure it’s clear - Developers chose to purchase the tap fees in 2022 before the increased rates went into effect in 2023.
-This effectively sunk a major revenue source for Broomfield’s Water Enterprise funds to the tune of $148 million in only two years time And they are still trying to recover from the effects their own bad policy.
+To repeat just to make sure it’s clear - Developers chose to purchase the water licenses in 2022 before the increased rates went into effect in 2023.
+This effectively sunk a major revenue source for Broomfield’s Water Enterprise funds to the tune of $148 million in only two years time.
+And they are still trying to recover from the effects their bad policies.

 Broomfield Deserves Better.